ALapinskas/jsge/docs/tutorials/quick_start.md

 import { System, SystemSettings } from "/node_modules/jsge/src/index.js";
 const app = new System(SystemSettings, document.getElementById("game_map"));
 ```
-4. Create you game pages using classes extended from {@link ScreenPage}:
+4. Create you game pages using classes extended from {@link GameStage}:
 ```
-import { ..., ScreenPage } from "/node_modules/jsge/src/index.js";
+import { ..., GameStage } from "/node_modules/jsge/src/index.js";

-class CustomPage extends ScreenPage {
+class CustomPage extends GameStage {
 }
 ```
-5. Add image passing image key and path to [CustomPage.loader]{@tutorial assets_manager}.addImage() in the page [register() stage]{@tutorial screen_pages_stages}:
+5. Add image passing image key and path to [CustomPage.iLoader]{@tutorial assets_manager}.addImage() in the stage [register() stage]{@tutorial stages_lifecycle}:
 ```
-class CustomPage extends ScreenPage {
+class CustomPage extends GameStage {
     register() {
-        this.loader.addImage("image_key", "/images.jpg");
+        this.iLoader.addImage("image_key", "/images.jpg");
     }
 }
 ```
-6. Create an DrawImageObject and add it to the page, use image key, added on step 5:
+6. Create an DrawImageObject and add it to the stage, use image key, added on step 5:
 ```
         ...
         this.player = this.draw.image(100, 200, 16, 28, "image_key", 0);